wanidanish66/personal-portfolio/README.md

 # personal-portfolio
-my personal portfolio describing what skills i have and what i am best for
+this is my personal portfolio describing what skills i have and what i am best for